stylify/web/content/blog/style-your-nette-framework-website-faster-with-stylify-css.md

 [Nette](https://nette.org/en/) is a PHP framework made by [David Grudl](https://twitter.com/DavidGrudl) and it is a great alternative to Symfony and Laravel.
 It has an amazing templating system called [Latte](https://latte.nette.org/) that uses a similar syntax to PHP and by default has context-sensitive escaping (which no other framework has).
 In my opinion, it is easier to learn, because it comes with a simple structure by default, it has no dependencies and fewer patterns to learn.

 ## 💎 Stylify CSS Introduction
-[Stylify](https://stylifycss.com) generates CSS dynamically based on what you write.
-The syntax is similar to CSS `property:value`.
-Defined utilities are combined with component selectors and in production minified to the bare minimum like `.color\:red,.button {color:red}` to `.a,.b{color:red}`.

-Stylify allows you to get very small bundles, generate additional lazyloaded CSS chunks and style the page by writing HTML and selectors 🤟.
+[Stylify](https://stylifycss.com) is a library that uses CSS-like selectors to generate optimized utility-first CSS based on what you write.

+- ✨ CSS-like selectors
+- 💎 No framework to study
+- 💡 Less time spent in docs
+- 🧰 Mangled & Extremely small CSS
+- 🤘 No purge needed
+- 🚀 Components, Variables, Custom selectors
+- 📦 It can generate multiple CSS bundles

+Also we have a page about <nuxt-link to="/docs/get-started/why-stylify-css">what problems Stylify CSS solves and why you should give it a try!</nuxt-link>

 ## Nette installation
 The easiest way to start with Nette is to use Composer following [this guide](https://doc.nette.org/en/quickstart/getting-started):